 And that's what Cesar Millan does; if you want to correct a dog, he says follow these rules: no talk, no touch, no eye contact, just ignore him.
 He'll understand.

-These clinic owners just ignore their patients, and because of that, they lose the customer to their competition or the patients are just unsatisfied, sitting there, doing nothing while enduring all the pain.
+These clinic owners just ignore their patients, and because of that, they lose the patient to their competition or the patients are just unsatisfied, sitting there, doing nothing while enduring all the pain.

-What is the right way to go about Customer retention?
+What is the right way to go about Patient retention?

-Here's the right way to go about it and some more stats on Customer retention.
+Here's the right way to go about it and some more stats on Patient retention.

 You lose about 64 to 68% of your patients if you don't stay in touch with them because they perceive that you don't care about them.